Make it Good , Make it Faster with Functional and Non-Functional Testing

 • Negative Functional Testing.

-A.1 What is Positive Functional Testing:
+B. What is Positive Functional Testing:

 It involves inputting valid inputs to see how the application responds to these.
 It is the testing done to determine if the outputs are correct.